harshgupta97/localhostdb/README.md

 2. Unzip the localhostdb.zip

-3. Open the folder and click run.bat
+3. Open the localhostdb folder and click run.bat

+## Verify installation

+Open up a browser and goto http://localhost:3001/storage